Eldeston/Creative-Computing/Year 2 - Semester 2/2 - Creative Industry/Documents/Orion Script Presentation.md

 # Design Process
 *(Maudric: 1 minute)*

+> [!NOTE]
-Explain both the brand identities of both projects, talking about influences, colors, terms, etc.
+> Explain both the brand identities of both projects, talking about influences, colors, terms, etc.
 # Prototype Alnilam
 *(Vince: 4 minutes)*

+> [!NOTE]
-Present the Lo-Fi and Hi-Fi of Project Alnilam, the presentation will be alt tabbed to Figma, with the presenter explaining, on their own, each frame and their design choice.
+> Present the Lo-Fi and Hi-Fi of Project Alnilam, the presentation will be alt tabbed to Figma, with the presenter explaining, on their own, each frame and their design choice.
 ## Lo-Fi Showcase

 ## Hi-Fi Showcase